-- 1) Help integrate the built environment with the natural environment; - 2) Enhance the quality and appearance of development; - 3) Preserve open space and natural habitats; - 4) Control excessive stormwater runoff; - 5) Prevent soil erosion and pollution of water bodies; - 6) Reduce noise, wind, glare and dust; - 7) Provide shade and windbreaks to increase energy conservation in buildings; - 8) Establish an attractive streetscape adjacent to roadways; - 9) Screen vehicular headlights in parking areas; - 10) Promote public safety by guiding vehicles and pedestrians within a site; - 11) Provide areas for snow storage;
+- 1. help integrate the built environment with the natural environment; - 2. enhance the quality and appearance of development; - 3. preserve open space and natural habitats; - 4. control excessive stormwater runoff; - 5. prevent soil erosion and pollution of water bodies; - 6. reduce noise, wind, glare and dust; - 7. provide shade to reduce reflected heat; - 8. establish an attractive streetscape adjacent to roadways; - 9. screen vehicular headlights in parking areas; - 10. promote public safety by guiding vehicles and pedestrians within a site; - 11. provide areas for snow storage; - 12. enhance privacy; - 13. enhance the health and survivability of selected landscaping materials

-- 12) Enhance privacy; - 13) Enhance the health and survivability of selected landscaping materials - 14) Protect the value of surrounding property; and - 15) Protect and enhance the natural beauty, environment, and green space within the Town of Durham. - 16) Increase property values
+- 14. protect the value of surrounding property; and - 15. protect and enhance the natural beauty, environment, and green space within the Town of Durham.